0x5a4/oc-fennel/README.md

 This will install the `fennel` script you're used to and the fennel library.
 All of this combined will use about 300KB of disk space, so a tier 2 disk is propably recommended.

+As a last step, reboot your computer to install the fennel searcher automatically.

 ## Search Path

 The fennel searcher, allowing you to `require` fennel code is installed by default.
 No need to call `require("fennel").install()`!